PrayPlay/Gta5Voice-altV/Info.md

 ## WICHTIG!

 ---
 #### Das Gta5Voice Plugin darf erst verwendet werden, wenn ihr euch bei Gta5Voice (KW) die Lizenz zur Verwendung abgeholt habt.
-Andersweitig dürft ihr diese alt:V Version nicht verwenden!
+Ansonsten dürft ihr diese alt:V Version nicht verwenden!
 ---
 #### The Gta5Voice plugin may only be used if you have picked up the license for use from Gta5Voice (KW).
 Otherwise you may not use this alt: V version!
 ---